Not all ethernet adapters are created equal: here's what to look for on a Mac

 • Others handle more of that work themselves, leaving your Mac free to run normally.

-• You can check which type you have using System Report.
+• You can check which type you have in about 30 seconds using System Report.

 The vast majority of my clients use Wi-Fi, and that's completely fine.
-For everyday browsing, video calls, and streaming, Wi-Fi is more than good enough.
-And if you have a modern router, Wi-Fi can actually outperform a wired connection in many cases.
-But a handful of my clients prefer a wired connection.
-Maybe you work from home and want rock-solid reliability, maybe you're transferring large files to a network backup drive, or maybe you're just someone who feels better with a cable.
+For everyday browsing, video calls, and streaming, Wi-Fi is more than good enough, and if you have a modern router, Wi-Fi can actually outperform a wired connection in many cases.
+But a handful of my clients prefer a wired connection: maybe you work from home and want rock-solid reliability, maybe you're transferring large files to a network backup drive, or maybe you're someone who likes the peace of mind of a cable.
 If that's you, this article is for you.

 There's just one catch: if you're using an external ethernet adapter with your Mac, there's a good chance your adapter is actually making things worse.